-Global rules · Cloudflare for Teams documentation

 Global rules

-Cloudflare for Teams applies a set of global rules to all accounts.
+Cloudflare Zero Trust applies a set of global rules to all accounts.

 |Criteria